 Complete blood count to check for infection and the presence of eosinophils.

-Oral glucocorticoids may be prescribed to reduce inflammation.
+Oral glucocorticoids – Reduce inflammation with oral glucocorticoids.
 There may be side effects from long-term use of steroids such as diabetes, pancreatitis, increased urination, weight gain, behavioural changes.
-Traditionally, cats will be started off on oral steroids until a response is achieved and the cat’s condition becomes stable.
-He is then tapered off this medication in switched to inhaler steroids.
+Cats start on oral steroids until the condition is stable.
+Medication will then be reduced until your cat is switched to inhaled steroids.

 Inhalant glucocorticoids.
 Same as above, they reduce inflammation.
 There is a relatively new inhaler system on the market called AeroKat, Flovent is the most commonly used inhalant steroid.
-Inhaled steroids generally don’t get into the system as much as oral steroids, thus side effects are greatly reduced.
-Inhalant medications are administered by placing a mask over your cat’s mouth and nose.
-Advantages are that the medication targets the airways directly.
+As inhaled steroids don’t get into the system as much as oral steroids, reducing side effects.
+Administer by placing a mask over your cat’s mouth and nose, the advantages are that the medication targets the airways directly.

-In an emergency, get your cat to the closest vet immediately.
-You will not be able to treat this at home.
+In an emergency, get your cat to the closest vet immediately as you will not be able to treat this at home.
 Your veterinarian will usually inject a corticosteroid to reduce inflammation and use a bronchodilator to help open the airway.
-Ephedrine may be given in a life-threatening attack.
+A life-threatening asthma attack will require administration of ephedrine.

-Removing as many common triggers as you can from your cat’s environment will be recommended to reduce exposure.
-This includes avoiding using scented products and airborne particles such as dust, smoking outside, switching to a dust free type of cat litter (silicone and paper pellets are low in dust).
+Reduce exposure by removing common triggers in the environment, this includes avoiding using scented products and airborne particles such as dust, smoking outside, switching to a dust free type of cat litter (silicone and paper pellets are low in dust).

-Air purifiers and humidifiers can also reduce the number of attacks.
-Dry air is a known trigger.
+Air purifiers and humidifiers can also reduce the number of attacks as dry air is a trigger.